surviv-underclock/docs/README.md

 To avoid switching to the same deploy group, it is necessary to switch to melee/throwables before the free switch, and then free switch to the new weapon.

 Burst weapons can also be used by having the burst end before switching to melee.
-Alternatively, to satisfy noslow constraints, bursts can be canceled by swapping weapon slots.
+Alternatively, to satisfy noslow constraints, bursts can be canceled by swapping weapon slots (default keybind is T).

 Melee and Throwables are already explained in #timers